gittyup69/shhhcoin2/README.md

 http://www.shhhcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2011-2014 Shhhcoin Developers
+Copyright (c) 2020 Shhhcoin Developers

 What is Shhhcoin?
 ----------------

-Shhhcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Shhhcoin is a fork of Litecoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 4.2 seconds block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 2.6352m blocks (~4 months)
- - ~84 million total coins
+ - ~5275558 million total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 1 coins per block
- - 2016 blocks to retarget difficulty
+ - 613440 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Shhhcoin client sofware, see http://www.shhhcoin.org.
+For more information, as well as an immediately useable, binary version of the Shhhcoin client sofware, see http://www.shhhcoin.xyz.

 License
 -------